hungcq/knowledge-repo/information-technology/software-engineering-at-google/14-larger-testing.md

   - -> Diffs are verified by human to see whether each is intended
 ### Types
 - Functional testing of one or more interacting binaries:
-  - Chars:
   - SUT: single machine hermetic or cloud-deployed isolated
   - Data: handcrafted
   - Verification: assertions
   - Execution: interact via published API
-- Browser & device testing: special case of functional testing, test the end user apps
+- Browser & device testing: special case of functional testing, test the end-user apps
 - Performance, load & stress testing:
-  - Chars:
   - SUT: cloud-deployed isolated
   - Data: handcrafted/multiplexed from production
   - Verification: diff (performance metrics)
   - Execution: send simultaneous traffic to external API
-  - Goal:
+  - Goals:
     - Ensure performance between versions
-    - Ensure system can handle expected spikes in traffic
+    - Ensure the system can handle expected spikes in traffic
 - Deployment config testing:
-  - Chars:
   - SUT: single machine hermetic or cloud-deployed isolated
   - Data: none
   - Verification: assertions (doesn't crash)
   - Execution: test the integration of the SUT with its config files
-- *Exploratory testing*: chars:
+- Exploratory testing:
   - SUT: production or shared staging
   - Data: production or a known test universe
   - Verification: manual
+  - Execution: manually interact with a product via a public API, try new paths/user scenarios in the system
+  - Goal: look for:
+    - Behavior deviating from expected/intuitive behavior
+    - Security vulnerability
+  - Common approach: bug bash meeting:
+    - A team of engineers & related personnel with familiarity with the product manually tests it
+    - Can use a published guideline regarding:
+      - Particular focus areas
+      - Starting points for using the system
+    - Goal: explore & document questionable product behaviors & bugs
 - A/B diff regression testing:
-  - Chars:
   - SUT: 2 cloud-deployed isolated envs
   - Data: usually multiplexed from production or sampled
   - Verification: A/B diff comparison
   - Execution: send traffic to a public API & compare responses between old & new versions (esp between migrations)
-  - Any deviations in behavior must be reconciled as anticipated or unanticipated (regressions)
+  - -> Any deviations in behavior must be reconciled as anticipated or unanticipated (regressions)
   - Variants:
-    - A/A testing (comparing a system to itself) to identify non-deterministic beha, noise, flakiness
+    - A/A testing (comparing a system to itself) to identify non-deterministic behaviors, noise, flakiness
     - -> Remove those from A/B diffs
     - A/B/C testing (?)
   - Limitations:
     - Manual verification of diffs
     - Noise (eg non-determinism)
     - Generate enough useful traffic
-    - Complexity in setting up 2 SUTs, esp when there are shared dep
+    - Complexity in setting up 2 SUTs, esp when there are shared deps
-- *UAT*:
-  - Chars:
+- UAT:
+  - Def: automated test that exercises the product through public APIs to ensure the overall beha for specific user journeys
   - SUT: machine-hermetic or cloud-deployed isolated
   - Data: handcrafted
   - Verification: assertions
   - Can use actual coding languages instead of runnable specification languages when: those defining the intended product behavior are fluent coders
-- *Probers* & canary analysis:
+- Probers & canary analysis:
-  - Chars:
+  - Prober def: function test that run encoded assertions against the production env
   - SUT: production
   - Data: production
   - Verification: assertions & A/B diff (of metrics)
   - Goal: ensure that the production env itself is healthy
   - Prober asserts well-known & deterministic read-only actions
   - -> Assertions hold even if the production data changes